is the northernmost sizeable town in Queensland.

 eucalypt woodlands and mangrove

-of Rocky Point you come to a one lane bridge and Mission River, very
+of Rocky Point you come to a one lane bridge and Mission River - great for fishing.

 North of the river are Andoom